M8086/M8086/README.md

 I also enjoy working with Python and PowerShell, and continue studying these while also studying for the Linux+

 I have worked in a few industries throughout my career.
 I have worked in small family owned companies and large enterprises.
-My career has taken me through the manufacturing, financial, retial, and service providder industries.
+My career has taken me through many areas of tech including the manufacturing, financial, retial, and service providder industries.
 I have gained many unique experiences from every industry, and I feel all of them have helped me as I further my career.

 ### Items I've worked on